krbnite/krbnite.github.io/_posts/2017-12-17-Keeping-the-Pulse-on-Facebook-Live-with-the-Graph-API.md

+---
+title: Keeping the Pulse on Facebook Live with the Graph API
+layout: post
+---

 In this post, we cover how to measure the performance of a video posted to a Facebook Page.
 We explore how to automatically identify any live broadcasts, obtain their video ID, and track their performance.